top of page

 Establishment of the Covenant

 The First Covenant provided animal sacrifices for the purpose of physical purification from sin.
 These sacrifices foreshadowed the perfect and complete sacrifice–Jesus, the Christ.
 By his blood, sin was put away and made everlasting life possible (Lev.
 4:35, 5:10; Heb.
 9:13, 16-26; 1Pet.
 1:19).
-The animal sacrificial system was not only a schoolmaster or tutor to lead faithful believers to Christ, but it also established the principle that without the shedding of blood, there could be no forgiveness of sins (Lev.
-17:11; cf. Heb.
-9:22).

 In the First Covenant, an unblemished animal from either the flock or the herd, typically a lamb, was required for sacrifice on the afternoon of the 14th of the first month of Abib for Passover (Deut.
 16:2; Ex.
 12:5; 2Chron.
 35:1; Mk.
 14:12).
 This is per the law and calendar of God (Ex.
 12:2-14; Deut.
 16:1).

-The sacrifices of Passover began at approximately 3:00 pm on the afternoon of that day (Mk.
-25:25; Jn.
+The Passover sacrifices were to begin at twilight on the afternoon of the 14th day (Jn.
 19:14; Ex.
 12:6; Deut.
 16:5-7; 2Chron.
 35:1).
 The animal was then roasted and eaten between the two evenings, approaching the end of the day (Lev.
 23:5; cf. Num.
 9:11-14).

 Nothing of the Passover sacrifice was to remain until morning (Exod.
 12:10).
 The symbolism associated with it is that it's a complete sacrifice; nothing remained.
 Thus, the Passover of the first Covenant sacrificial system represented the coming Messiah who would give his life completely, and nothing of his life would remain (1Pet.
 1:19).